platformbuilds/mirador-core/docs/kpi.md

 - Tests and simulator fixtures are allowed to hardcode example KPI names, but engine code must rely on config and registry for KPI names and not embed environment-specific strings.

 ---

-If you want, I can expand this page with examples for logs/traces KPIs or a short guide showing how to seed/update KPIs via CLI or API.
-Which formats would you like included (YAML examples, seed scripts, or API snippets)?